Slow Cooker Turkey Tacos

 1 Comment

-Slow Cooker Turkey Tacos that are made with turkey breast and salsa verde then topped with sweet dried cranberries, cilantro, and onion are some truly tasty tacos that will quickly become a family favorite.
+Slow Cooker Turkey Tacos made with turkey breast and salsa verde and then topped with sweet dried cranberries, cilantro, and onion are the easiest five-ingredient tacos and couldn't be more delicious for a quick dinner.
+Toss the ingredients in a slow cooker, and dinner will be ready when you get home.

-You can use your favorite salsa and choose a spice level that works for you.
-I am partial to Trader Joe's refrigerated Roasted Tomatillo Salsa or Herdez, but you can use any brand you would happily eat on its own.
-To kick things up a bit, we are going to add some simple spices to the turkey and then just let the slow cooker do its thing.
+You can use any salsa you like and choose a spice level that suits your taste.
+I personally love Trader Joe's refrigerated Roasted Tomatillo Salsa or Herdez, but any salsa you enjoy will work.
+To enhance the flavors, we’ll add some simple spices and let the slow cooker work its magic.

 Can I make these with ground turkey?